 Hear their stories as Antoinette Lakey reads from “Fearless Mary: Mary Fields, American Stagecoach Driver”.
 A community leader, researcher, and dramatist, Lakey serves as Artistic Director for Teatro Anansi, an organization with a mission to connect, celebrate and commemorate African American theatre, performing arts and history within the greater San Antonio community.

-Rollin’ Texas Style Chuckwagon: sample some tasty vittles- beans & peach cobbler cooked by Sandra Gammill-Julian of Rolling Texas Style Chuckwagon Cooking.
+Rollin’ Texas Style Chuckwagon Cooking: Sample some tasty peach cobbler and vittles- beans cooked by Sandra Gammill-Julian of Rolling Texas Style Chuckwagon Cooking.